pakoito/wargames/smalltricks/RULES_FULL.md

 ### Castle Damage

-Castle damage is resolved as the last sub-turn of the Resolution Turn.
+Castle damage is resolved as the last sub-phase of the Resolution Phase.

-To score damage, a Unit must be in the Castle row while not Engaged at the end of a Resolution Turn.
+To score damage, a Unit must be in the Castle row while not Engaged at the end of a Resolution Phase.